andrewcy86/Paper-Asset-Tracking-Tool-PATT/plugins/miniorange-saml-20-single-sign-on/readme.txt

 Removed unwanted JS files.

 = 2.0 =
-Added new feature like role mapping and auto redirect user to your SAML-compliant IdP.
+Added new feature like role mapping and auto redirect user to your IdP.

 = 1.7.0 =
 Resolved UI issues for some users